Home > How to Study Abroad in Europe for a Year

 Or, maybe you already know exactly which city you want to live in - and it's Budapest in Hungary!
 In that case, you're ready for the next step.

-Before you apply for a visa (which is mandatory unless you are an EU/EEA or Schengen country citizen), you will need to have an admissions letter from a university or program abroad.
+In mots cases, before you apply for a visa or residence (which is usually mandatory unless you are an EU/EEA or Schengen country citizen), you will need to have an admissions letter from a university or program abroad.

 Looking for Schengen Travel Insurance?